squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-02-kitctf-codeql.md

 ## What on earth is CodeQL

-> On the official website, CodeQL is a "semantic code analyzer and query tool that can be used to find security vulnerabilities in codebases".
+> On the official website, it says that CodeQL is a "semantic code analyzer and query tool that can be used to find security vulnerabilities in codebases".

 As a first-timer, that definition was not intuitive at all :(